ConsensusResearch/MultiBranch/README.md

 CONTACTS.

-Please contact andruiman, andruiman@gmail.com for any resonable questions or suggestions about the program.
+Please contact andruiman, andruiman@gmail.com for any reasonable questions or suggestions about the program.
 Or use Nxtt forum at https://nxtforum.org/consensus-research/multibranch-forging-approach/.